aya-rs/bpf-linker/README.md

 ## Installation

-The linker requires LLVM 12.
+The linker requires LLVM 12 or later.
 It can use the same LLVM used by the rust compiler, or it can use an external LLVM installation.

 ### Using LLVM provided by rustc